Landslides are one of the disasters that make the least amount of headlines, yet are surprisingly common and highly

-Stocking up on food. water, and other preparedness items is necessary for any disaster but when thinking about landslides, I think it’s especially beneficial for those who live in landslide-prone regions with limited options for obtaining supplies.
+Stocking up on food. water, and other preparedness items are necessary for any disaster but when thinking about landslides, I think it’s especially beneficial for those who live in landslide-prone regions with limited options for obtaining supplies.
 Let me explain.

 Can you relate to my situation?
 If so, make sure to have plenty of supplies to sustain you and your family for a minimum of 14 days.
 Some of the supplies I recommend are the following:

 - Water and a method of purification: Water is essential for your survival.
 Make sure to store enough clean water that can sustain you for the first 3 days and longer, if possible.
 Consider getting purification tablets or another method of purification.

 - Long-term food storage: Food is also essential for your survival, but calories alone are not what you need- you must eat nutritious calories.
 You should store healthy food because it will provide you with the nutrients you need to have energy and perform well after the disaster.

 - A method of cooking: A stove and fuel kit like this one is ideal because it can be used indoors and outdoors since it does not release toxic fumes.